FoxNineOne/Bankist-Bank-Website/README.md

 how to make the navigation bar "sticky" and always remain at the top of the browser's viewable area when vertical scrolling

-This can be previewed with html Previeww here:
+This can be previewed with htmlPreview here:

 https://htmlpreview.github.io/?https://github.com/FoxNineOne/Bankist-Bank-Website/blob/main/index.html